zdennis/yap-shell-core/WISHLIST.md

 * intelligently handle pipes that show up in ruby blocks, e.g. map{ |a,b| a }
 * Fix shell builtins like pushd/popd. :(
 * Support user-requested background processes, e.g. "ls &"
-* You cannto load lagniappe if you are within lagniappe.
+* You cannto load yap if you are within yap.
 Handle the error or let it happen.

 Others requests.